 There should be a reference to maintenance costs.
 Furthermore it should be checked if each requirements applies to GT and Steam turbines.

 The two main contributors to the increasing share of renewables in the power generation mix are solar and wind.
 Since both of them are non-dispatchable technologies, back-up solutions are needed in order to assure grid stability.
-Though large scale energy storage is expected to be used for this scope in the medium to long term, at the present time technologically and commercially viable large-scale energy storage technologies are not available, with pumped storage only possible in site-specific locations.
+To bridge short time periods with low production of wind and solar power large scale energy storage is expected to be used in the medium to long term, while at the present time technologically and commercially viable large-scale energy storage technologies are not available, with pumped storage only possible in site-specific locations.
 In this scenario, conventional power plants will cover the backup needs for the next decades.
+For longer time periods with low wind and solar power (1-2 weeks) even in long term conventional power plants are the only viable backup solution.
 Due to the significant time required to modulate, start up and shut down nuclear and coal power plants, they will continue to be mainly suitable for providing base load electrical demand.
 Although coal is also used to provide back-up, this has been mainly driven by short-term cost of coal in relation to gas.
 As a consequence, open cycle gas turbine or combined cycle power plants are considered to be the most suitable technologies to provide the major part of flexible back-up to the intermittent renewables in the foreseeable future.
 To enable this to be commercially viable and reduce emissions, such plants should have higher operational flexibility than the current state-of-the-art.
 Increased operational flexibility is also prompted by the shift of combined cycle plants’ operation mode from providing base load to load following due to changing gas prices, changing market conditions and market deregulation.
 Current designs of combined cycle plants were typically not optimised for the required shift from base load to intermediate or cycling requirements.

 To enable plants to support flexible operation, they need to be designed for: